Abdul-Gafur/shearchambergh/README.md

-## STREETLIFE AFRICA
+## Ghana Shea Chamber

 ## Getting Started

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/Namibra-Devs/streetlife-africa.git`
+1. Clone the repository: `git clone https://github.com/Abdul-Gafur/shearchambergh.git`
-2. Navigate to the project directory: `cd streetlife-africa/`
+2. Navigate to the project directory: `cd shearchambergh/`

 ## BEM CSS Methodology